RobinBoers/cutie-tanks/README.md

 - **In-Game:**
 to play the game
 - **Winner:**
-shows the winner (the last one standing)
+shows the winner(s): the last one / last team standing

 To test the game: